-The deputy E-safety Coordinator is: Andrea Harrison
+The deputy E-safety Coordinator is: Andrea Wilson

 The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.

-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school only allow Year 4 children to bring mobile phones into school and only in cases where the child travels to or from school unaccompanied.
+To minimise inappropriate use, we as a school only allow Year 4-6 children to bring mobile phones into school and only in cases where the child travels to or from school unaccompanied.
 Parents are required to inform the school in writing if their child will be bringing a phone to school and to confirm that they understand that their child will not be allowed to use the phone on the school premises at any time and will be required to hand in the phone to a teacher until the end of the day.
 Pupils are not allowed to wear Smart phones of any kind to school or to bring any other internet connected devices.